hucklesberries/PumpHouseBoss/README.md

 This repository contains a structured, reusable ESPHome configuration and build system for managing multiple embedded devices with professional-grade---

+## 🆕 Repository Migration & Professional Workflow

+This project was migrated from AW-Toolbox/sysmon-ph-staging to its own independent sysmon-ph repository on July 18, 2025.
+All documentation, references, and workflow have been updated for the new repo context.
+The check-in checklist and quickref have been improved for a professional development cycle.

+Ready for v0.5.0 development and future enhancements.

 ## 🔧 Hardware Configuration & Development Workflow

 ### **Current GPIO Configuration**